ovaisq/LLM-MedBillingForecast/README.md

 ### General Overview
-This setup aims to provide near-real-time AgenticAI assistance.
-Agents commence the process of generating guesses immediately after a patient doctor visit concludes, before a care provider has started entering summaries, diagnoses, and ICD codes.
-This initiative is intended to eliminate the need for manual collation tasks at the end of each day, shift, or month.
-Real-time access to the billing forecast and the actual amount billed up to that point is provided to back-office staff.
+This setup aims to provide near-real-time AgenticAI assistance for healthcare settings.
+Agents begin generating guesses immediately after a patient-doctor visit concludes, even before a care provider starts entering summaries, diagnoses, and ICD codes.
+The initiative is designed to eliminate the need for manual collation tasks at the end of each day, shift, or month.
+Back-office staff gain real-time access to both the billing forecast and the actual amount billed up to that point.

-In this scenario, agents swiftly take the visit note, often even faster, and proceed to a simulation of note summarization and diagnosis.
-Subsequently, they provide prescriptions and lab work recommendations based on the diagnosis, while simultaneously checking the fee schedule based on the medical insurance coverage, which may include a single provider or a combination of (Medicare, Medical, etc.).
-As the care provider walks through the actual workflow, agents learn, correct, or update their initial guesses.
-This process repeats itself.
+In this scenario, agents quickly take over the visit note, often even faster than care providers can process it.
+They then proceed with simulating note summarization and diagnosis.
+Following this, they offer prescriptions and lab work recommendations based on the diagnosis while simultaneously checking the fee schedule according to the patient's medical insurance coverage, which may include a single provider or combinations like Medicare or Medical.

+As the care provider goes through their actual workflow, agents continuously learn from it, making corrections or updates to their initial guesses.
+This iterative process repeats itself, enhancing the system's accuracy and efficiency over time.

 ```mermaid
 %%{init: {'theme': 'forest','themeVariables': {'lineColor': 'Blue'}}}%%